Multi-Modal Few-Shot Temporal Action Detection: Experiments

 \subsection{Ablation Studies}

+\paragraph{MMFS {\em vs.} FS setting} MUPPET by the design choice can work in both few-shot setting (by removing the language encoder) and multi-modal few-shot setting.
+To examine the usefulness of textual semantic information, we compare the result under the 5-way 5-shot setting on ActivityNet.
+As shown in Table \ref{tab:mmfs_vs_fs}, with \shortmodelname{} a gain of 3.2\% can be benefited from the class semantic description.
+This validates our motivation that text modality can compensate for the limited few-shot examples.

 \textbf{Prompt learning design } We evaluate our multimodal prompt meta-learning that meta-learns the semantic information from few-shot support videos.
-We compare with three alternatives: (i) \textit{Learnable Prompt from Scratch} ({\bf LPS}): Learning the prompt from random vectors without the text encoder of ViL model (CLIP \cite{radford2021learning} in this case). (ii) \textit{Learnable Textual Prompt} ({\bf LTP}): Learning the prompt from randomly initialized vectors with the text encoder of ViL model. (iii) \textit{Learnable Visual Prompt} ({\bf LVP}): Learning the prompt from vectors initialized by visual features from the visual encoder of ViL model, as \texttt{Baseline-I}.
-We observe from Table \ref{tab:prompt} that: {\bf (1)} Leveraging the pretrained text encoder is critical due to pretraining on vast training data, otherwise a huge drop will occur as demonstrated by LPS. {\bf (2)} Learning from only a few-shot visual samples via meta-network, LVP is inferior to our MUPPET, verifying the complementary effect of our semantics tokenzier. {\bf (3)} However, using only text modality for prompt learning (\ie, LTP) is even inferior than visual modality only (\ie, LVP).
+We compare it against three alternatives: (i) \textit{Learnable Prompt from Scratch} ({\bf LPS}): Learning the prompt from random vectors without the text encoder of ViL model (CLIP \cite{radford2021learning} in this case). (ii) \textit{Learnable Textual Prompt} ({\bf LTP}): Learning the prompt from randomly initialized vectors with the text encoder of ViL model. (iii) \textit{Learnable Visual Prompt} ({\bf LVP}): Learning the prompt from vectors initialized by visual features from the visual encoder of ViL model, as \texttt{Baseline-I}.
+We observe from Table \ref{tab:prompt} that: {\bf (1)} Leveraging the pretrained text encoder is critical due to pretraining on vast training data, otherwise, a big drop would occur as demonstrated by LPS. {\bf (2)} Learning from only few visual samples via a meta-network, LVP is inferior to our MUPPET, verifying the complementary effect of our semantics tokenzier. {\bf (3)} However, using only text modality for prompt learning (\ie, LTP) is even inferior to visual modality only (\ie, LVP).
 This is not surprising as videos provide more comprehensive and finer information about new classes.
-This effect is illustrated in Fig~\ref{fig:pca}(a,b) where the visual information helps in better class-clustering. {\bf (4)} Also, the inferiority of LTP and LVP to ours suggests that learning class-specific tokens as we design is more suitable than learning a set of global prompts shared for all classes in MMFS-TAD.
+This effect is indicated in Fig.~\ref{fig:pca} that visual information helps in grouping similar actions such as ``making an omelet'' and ``preparing salad''. {\bf (4)} Also, the inferiority of LTP and LVP to ours suggests that learning class-specific tokens as we design is more suitable than learning a set of global prompts shared for all classes in MMFS-TAD.